LukaHarambasic/harambasic.de/content/posts/my-digital-setup.md

 ---
 title: My personal Notion setup
-desc: Can be used for meta and bold text like on news article.
+description: Can be used for meta and bold text like on news article.
-img: my-personal-notion-setup.png
+image: my-personal-notion-setup.png
 alt:
 tags:
     - Dropbox